"A wizard's dark destiny, a woman's revenge, even a robot's search for his soul. Seven amazing adventures that weave into one — yours."

 The Corpse Stops Here: Emelia walks in just after her boyfriend's murder, shortly after her come the police.

-Entire races cannot be found in some scenarios.
-In Asellus', she cannot recruit any Mecs.
+Entire races cannot be found in some scenarios; for example, both Asellus and Emelia cannot recruit any Mecs.

 Cyberspace: Near the end of T260's game.
 It looks like a town, as the interface was designed to be friendly and recognizable to humans and monsters.

 Dark Is Not Evil: Monsters are quite commonplace in the world, quite sentient, and can be friendly.
 Even the skeletal and undead ones.
 And let's not forget the monster you save from the Shrike Bio Labs, Cotton, who's actually an IRPO agent.